 New Section Added.

 Newly added is a section of entries transcribed from the registers for the New Howff or Constitution Road burial ground.
-At present it includes the period from its opening in 1836 until 1860, and will be updated as time allows.
-It can be accessed from the main menu, or by clicking here.
+It begins from its opening in 1836 to until the final burial in 1938.
+It can be accessed from the main menu, or by:-

 About The Angus Antiquarian, Burial Grounds.